Namibia entry requirements for Morocco passport holders

 May be checked

-Moroccan passport holders need a visa to enter Namibia in 2026.
+Moroccan passport holders need an eVisa to enter Namibia in 2026.
 You must apply online before you travel — there is no visa on arrival or visa waiver for Moroccan citizens.
-Plan ahead, as processing can take a couple of weeks.
+Plan ahead, as processing can take up to two weeks.

 Entry requirements